 If and when the Mach number approaches unity, the shock waves move to the trailing edge of the wing section.
-Finally, when the Mach number becomes greater than one, a bow wave appears just ahead of the wing section, and the shock waves at the trailing edge become oblique.
-For supersonic airplanes, these strong shocks are responsible for the pressure changes heard on the ground that manifests as the impulsive “boom-boom” sound, known as the sonic boom, as the airplane passes overhead at supersonic speeds.
+Finally, when the Mach number exceeds one, a bow wave appears just ahead of the wing section, and the shock waves at the trailing edge become oblique.
+For supersonic airplanes, these strong shocks are responsible for the pressure changes heard on the ground, manifesting as the impulsive “boom-boom” sound, known as the sonic boom, as the airplane passes overhead at supersonic speeds.
 The drag rise on the aircraft during the transition from transonic to supersonic flight usually requires excess thrust to be produced using an afterburner.
 Some aircraft may be subsequently able to cruise supersonically without the use of the afterburner, but it depends on the engine.
-Concorde, for example, could cruise supersonically without the afterburners because it used a special variable geometry inlet design to increase the pressure into the engine.
+Concorde, for example, could cruise supersonically without the afterburners because it used a unique variable geometry inlet design to increase the pressure into the engine.

 Reducing Compressibility Drag

-The challenges in reaching higher transonic cruise speeds have led to the design of a special shape of swept wing called a supercritical wing.
-The supercritical wing evolved from the careful tailoring of the airfoil section(s) with the overall wing design to delay the formation and/or reduce the strength of the shock waves over the wing, reducing wave drag.
-In the early 1970s, NASA modified an airplane (see photo below) to test a supercritical wing in place of the conventional wing to reduce the effects of shock waves and the creation of wave drag, with great success.
-Results of NASA supercritical wing research showed that aircraft using this concept would have increased cruising speed, improved fuel efficiency, and achieved greater flight range, so aircraft designers have never looked back.
+The challenges in reaching higher transonic cruise speeds have led to the design of a unique shape of swept wing called a supercritical wing.
+The supercritical wing evolved from the careful tailoring of the airfoil section(s) with the overall wing design to delay the formation and reduce the strength of the shock waves over the wing, reducing wave drag.
+In the early 1970s, with great success, NASA modified an airplane (see photo below) to test a supercritical wing instead of the conventional wing to minimize the effects of shock waves and the creation of wave drag.
+Results of NASA supercritical wing research results showed that aircraft using this concept would have increased cruising speed, improved fuel efficiency, and achieved greater flight range, so aircraft designers have never looked back.

-Other ways of reducing wave drag and expanding the flight envelope of the airplane to higher cruise speeds include the use of the area rule, which Richard Whitcomb developed.
-To reduce the number and intensity of shock waves over an airplane as it approaches transonic and then supersonic flight, the basic design principle behind the area rule is that the airplane’s overall cross-sectional shape should change smoothly with no significant discontinuities.
+Other ways of reducing wave drag and expanding the airplane’s flight envelope to higher cruise speeds include using the area rule, which Richard Whitcomb developed.
+To reduce the number and intensity of shock waves over an airplane as it approaches transonic and supersonic flight, the basic design principle behind the area rule is that the airplane’s overall cross-sectional shape should change smoothly with no significant discontinuities.

 The principle was proven to work in wind tunnel testing, as shown in the photograph below, and then applied retroactively to various airplanes, with successful results after flight testing.
 Early airplanes modified to validate the area rule had distinctive if not odd-looking “waisted” fuselage shapes at the wing root, as shown in the figure below, which were often dubbed as “flying coke bottles.”
 Nevertheless, the notable reductions in drag proved the viability of the area rule concept.